On topological graphs with at most four crossings per edge: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:4crossings}}

 Most of this section (and of the paper) is devoted to proving the upper bound in Theorem~\ref{thm:4crossings}.
 Let $G$ be a topological graph with $n\geq 3$ vertices and at most four crossings per edge.
-We prove the theorem by induction on $n$.
-For $n \leq 10$ we have $6n-12 \leq {{n}\choose{2}}$ and thus the theorem trivially holds.
+We prove that $G$ has at most $6n-12$ edges by induction on $n$.
+For $n \leq 10$ we have $6n-12 > {{n}\choose{2}}$ and thus the theorem trivially holds.
 Therefore, we assume that $n \geq 11$.
-Furthermore, we may assume that the degree of every vertex in $G$ is at least $7$, for otherwise the theorem easily follows by removing a vertex of a small degree and applying induction.
+Furthermore, we may assume that the degree of every vertex in $G$ is at least $7$, for otherwise the theorem easily follows by removing a vertex of a small degree and applying the induction hypothesis.

 For a topological graph $G$ we denote by $M(G)$ the plane map induced by $G$.
 That is, the vertices of $M(G)$ are the vertices and crossing points in $G$, and the edges of $M(G)$ are the crossing-free segments of the edges of $G$ (where each such edge-segment connects two vertices of $M(G)$).
 We will use capital letters to denote the vertices of $G$, and small letters to denote crossing points in $G$ (that are vertices in $M(G)$).
-An edge of $M(G)$ will usually be denoted by its endpoints, e.g., $xy$.
+An edge of $M(G)$ will usually be denoted by its endpoints, e.g., $xy$, whereas for an edge of $G$ we will use the standard notation, e.g., $(A,B)$.\footnote{Unless stated otherwise, every edge is not oriented.}